-The Trust will provide Sex and Relationships Education (SRE) for every student.
+The Trust will provide Sex and Relationships Education (SRE) for every student at the discretion of the Head Teacher following consultation with staff and parents.
 SRE is defined as:

 Lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of marriage/civil partnerships for family life, stable and loving relationships, respect, love and care.
 It is also about the teaching of sex, sexuality, and sexual health.